Table of Contents

 6. Ventilation Pipe:

-The floor of the septic tank must be designed such that it consists of a slope of 1:10 to 1:20 towards the inlet.
+✔ The floor of the septic tank must be designed to have a slope of 1:10 to 1:20 towards the inlet.
 This is done to ensure efficient collection and removal of the sludge.

 The design criteria of the various components of the septic tank can be duly listed as follows: